microbiome/microbiome/vignettes/vignette.md

 case-control studies, the package facilitates scalable exploration of large population cohorts [@lahti14natcomm].
-Whereas sample collections are rapidly accumulating for the human body and other environments, few general-purpose tools for analysis are available in R. This package supports the independent [phyloseq](http://joey711.github.io/phyloseq) data format and expands the available toolkit in order to facilitate the standardization of the analyses and the development of best practices.
+Whereas sample collections are rapidly accumulating for the human body and other environments, few general-purpose tools for targeted microbiome analysis are available in R.
+This package supports the independent [phyloseq](http://joey711.github.io/phyloseq) data format and expands the available toolkit in order to facilitate the standardization of the analyses and the development of best practices.
 See also the